MridulGupta007/circle-social-media/README.md

 8. User-Friendly Interface:
    The platform boasts an intuitive and user-friendly interface, ensuring that both creators and subscribers can navigate the platform effortlessly.
 The seamless integration of Circle Blockchain SDKs enhances the overall user experience, making it accessible to a broad audience.

-Connect utilizes the Recommended developer tools for Cirlce, like USDC, Smart Contract Platform.